ryanchappell/uw-ds-350-final-project/README.md

 # UW Data Science 350 final project
-For my final project, I decided grab Reddit post data from the front page and on the new page and analyze the results.
+For my final project, I decided to grab Reddit posts from the front page and on the new page and apply some analyses to the results.

 ## Project Write-up
 The final write-up containing the project summary and data analyses.